daniel-sebastian-buhaianu/learning-php-first-rumble-api/README.md

-# Rumble API
+# Rumble Channel API

-Retrieves useful information about a Rumble channel.
+Retrieves useful information about any existent rumble channel.

 ## Table of Contents